 BCIT provides training to students who wish to pursue a career as a safety professional through the CNST 1100 – Construction Safety Officer Training course.
 Please visit the course webpages for details on the dates, costs, and locations of the individual courses.

 Following the successful completion of the CNST 1100 course, students can apply for their Construction Safety Officer Certificate by registering with the Applied Science Technicians and Technologists of BC (ASTTBC).
-The ASTTBC is the only professional association in the province registering Construction Safety Officers, and only as a registered safety professional with the ASTTBC will you have the sole legal right to use the “Protected Title” of Construction Safety Officer and/or CSO.
+This certification process is apparently under review by ASTTBC and may be discontinued sometime in 2024.
+For further information, please contact the ASTTBC directly.

 CNST 1100 – Construction Safety Officer Training

 Basic skills required to work as a Construction Safety Officer.

 BCIT’s Construction Safety Officer Training classes are often a starting point for safety professionals.
 A maximum of 5 credits from the CNST 1100 and CNST 1104 classes can be applied to the Advanced Safety Management program which is delivered through distance education.